NODOMAIN.NET Terms of Service

 gdevadmp-][: the (color!) ghostscript printer driver for Apple's dot matrix printers

-WARNING: The binaries here are generally considered to be safe, but I cannot guarantee them to be free from tampering and malware.
-Further, the software contained therein may have unforeseen issues which can risk damage to your computer or printer, especially when used with -dUNSAFEMARGINS.
+WARNING: Any binaries here are generally considered to be safe, but I cannot guarantee them to be free from tampering and malware.
+Further, the software herein may have unforeseen issues which can risk damage to your computer or printer, especially when used with -dUNSAFEMARGINS.
 Use at your own risk.

 Table of contents